The lithium market is hot right now. Before you leap in and start investing in this important metal, learn these five basic lithium facts.

 5. Prices can be hard to find

+Last on our lithium facts list is the price challenge.
 Like most critical metals, lithium is not traded on any public exchange, and the world’s top lithium producers don’t often give out stats.
-This is certainly a basic lithium fact.
 For a long time, most of the world’s lithium was produced by an oligopoly of producers often referred to as the “Big 3,” which included Rockwood Lithium (now owned by Albemarle (NYSE:ALB)), Sociedad Quimica y Minera de Chile (NYSE:SQM) and FMC (NYSE:FMC).

 Don’t forget to follow us @INN_Resource for real-time news updates!